Updated November 16, 2020

-Most small business owners have to choose a pay period when it’s time to hire their first employee.
-But long-standing business may also want to reconsider their approach to payroll when conditions change or employees request a new pay schedule.
-Whether you’re a newbie or you’re an old hand, we have all the information you need to make the right choice for yourself and your team.
+When it’s time to hire your first employee, you’ll also be forced to choose a pay schedule.
+But long-standing business may also want to reconsider their approach to payroll when conditions change or they think a different pay period might be a better fit for their employees.
+Whether you’re a newbie or you’re an old hand, we have all the information you need to make the right choice for your team.

 From spending more than 30 years in the payroll business, we know there’s no single approach that works for everyone.
 There are advantages and disadvantages to different pay frequencies, and what’s easiest for you may not jive with your employees’ needs.
 To make sure you make an informed decision, here’s a breakdown of common pay periods, along with the pluses and minuses for each.